alieliacik/MovieDB-API--Styled-Components-Master/README.md

 &nbsp;

 <strong> When component load first, I handle current timeStamp and compare it the other timeStamp.
-If I dont have any timeStamp (at the first visit) or my current timeStamp 6000ms (1m) bigger than stored timeStamp I set isFirstVisit true and triger first animation with help of CSS Transition and Styled Components.
-React Transition Group important because I can animate and remove it from the DOM when the animation and instead of hiding it.
+If I don't have any timeStamp (at the first visit) or my current timeStamp 6000ms (1m) bigger than the stored timeStamp I set isFirstVisit equal to true and trigger the first animation with the help of React Transition Group and Styled Components.
+React Transition Group important because I can animate and change the display property to none instead of hiding it after the animation finish.
 Small touches for better user experience.
-And the result.
-Not this of course, but like this. </strong>
+And the result. </strong>

 &nbsp;